-The overall computational cost of this optimization procedure is negligible when it is integrated into Algorithm~\ref{alg:stepI_tagging}, since the optimization happens over a convex region with generally no more than a 3-dimensional parameterization in practice.
-The issue of greater concern is that each additional column in the tagging matrix corresponds to $k+p$ additional matvecs with $\ma$ and $\ma^*$ for $\momega$ and $\mpsi$, though the total is still far fewer matvecs than in block nullification which we will verify numerically in Section~\ref{sec:num_exp}.
-First, for completeness, we outline in the next section our method of reconstructing the full uniform BLR representation of (\ref{eq:uniformBLRfull}).
+The overall computational cost of this optimization procedure is negligible when it is integrated into Algorithm~\ref{alg:stepI_tagging}, since the optimization happens over a convex region, with no more than a 2-dimensional parameterization in practice.
+However, each additional column in the tagging matrix corresponds to $k+p$ additional samples of $\ma$ and $\ma^*$ with $\momega$ and $\mpsi$, though the total is still far fewer than in block nullification which we verify numerically in Section~\ref{sec:num_exp}.
+First, for completeness, we outline our method of reconstructing the full uniform BLR representation of (\ref{eq:uniformBLRfull}).